stabilaclick/stabilaclick-extension/README.md

-# TronLink
+# StabilaLink

-TronLink is firstly launched at TRON’s official website and backed by TRON foundation, TronLink is the TRON wallet with the most users, coming in three versions (Chrome Wallet Extension/iOS/Android), and you're looking at the Chrome Wallet Extension for TRON.
+StabilaLink is firstly launched at STABILA’s official website and backed by STABILA foundation, StabilaLink is the STABILA wallet with the most users, coming in three versions (Chrome Wallet Extension/iOS/Android), and you're looking at the Chrome Wallet Extension for STABILA.

 Main functions:

-Sending and receiving TRX, TRC10 and TRC20 tokens;
+Sending and receiving STB, TRC10 and TRC20 tokens;
 Smart contract calls integrated;